Brand book and graphic standards book: Why are they essential for every serious brand?

 What is a brandbook?

-A brandbook (or brand guide) is a document that defines the identity and tone of communication of a brand.
+A brandbook (or brand book) is a document that defines the identity and tone of communication for a brand.
 It is a guide that encompasses the visual, verbal, and strategic guidelines that the brand uses to be recognizable and consistent.

 Key elements of a brandbook: